api-evangelist-tools/jekyll-hypermedia-client/README.md

-# Names
+# Jekyll Hypermedia Client

-This is a dataset of names.
+This is a working Jekyll Hypermedia client